Federal Detention Center, Houston

-The Federal Detention Center, Houston (FDC Houston) is a United States federal prison in Downtown Houston, Texas which holds male and female inmates prior to and during court proceedings, as well an inmates serving short sentences.
+The Federal Detention Center, Houston (FDC Houston) is a federal prison in the downtown area of Houston, Texas, United States.
+It holds male and female inmates prior to and during court proceedings, as well an inmates serving short sentences.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
-It is in proximity to Daikin Park.
+It is in proximity to the Daikin Park stadium.

 The facility, opened in October 1999, has space for 1,118 prisoners and was built for $35 million.
 The 11 story facility serves people awaiting trial in the Southern District of Texas.

 Notable incidents

 In March 2008 a fistfight between two inmates grew into a disturbance which resulted in minor injuries for three employees and eight prisoners.

 In April 2008, inmate Joel Lopez was indicted for conspiring to commit kidnapping and murder-for-hire for plotting to kill US District Judge Ricardo Hinojosa from FDC Houston.
 Hinojosa had sentenced Lopez to life in prison for a February 2006 drug conviction.
 The indictment alleged that Lopez approached a fellow inmate, who was affiliated with the Latin Kings street gang and was due to be released shortly, and offered to pay the inmate $2 million to kill Hinojosa and an unidentified woman who owed Lopez a drug debt.
 Lopez instructed the inmate to contact his wife, Aracely Lopez-Gonzalez, and provided him with her contact information.
 Lopez thought that Hinojosa's death would help the pending appeal of Lopez's sentence.

 Lopez-Gonzalez subsequently pleaded guilty to conspiracy to commit kidnapping and testified against Lopez, who was convicted of conspiracy to commit kidnapping and murder-for-hire.
 Lopez was sentenced to another life term and is currently being held at the United States Penitentiary, Pollock, a high-security facility in Pollock, Louisiana.
 Aracely Lopez-Gonzalez is serving a 9-year sentence at the Federal Correctional Institution, Danbury, a medium-security facility in Danbury, Connecticut.